Mark Bercheni, Manager

 Research new technology for Campus Recreation areas and equipment, and make equipment purchase recommendations.

-In a Unit with both an Associate Director and Assistant Director level, the Associate Director level is the level with a much broader scope of responsibility and is called upon to "act as Director with full decision-making authority in their absence."
+In a Unit with both an Associate Director and Assistant Director: The Associate Director level is the level with a much broader scope of responsibility, will have oversight of multiple units and is called upon to "act as Director with full decision-making authority in their absence."
 In a Unit with only one level (either an Associate Director or an Assistant Director), whichever level is present may be called on to temporarily "act on behalf of Director in their absence, as directed."

 Authorized by Classification/Compensation, Human Resources

 Employees may be requested to perform job-related tasks other than those specifically presented in this description.
 Participating in the University's hazardous waste minimization program is part of the job of each employee who uses (or may come in contact with) hazardous materials.
 Fair Labor Standards Act (exempt/non-exempt) is designated by position.
 University of Wyoming actively supports Americans with Disabilities Act and will consider reasonable accommodations.